binaryage/dirac/readme.md

 #### Motivation

-I spend most of my time these days developing web apps on client side in ClojureScript.
+Currently I spend most of my time developing web apps on client side in ClojureScript.
 And for page inspection and debugging I stay most of the time in the DevTools.
 Over time I realized that a few possible DevTools tweaks would greatly improve my ClojureScript experience.
 Especially integrating ClojureScript REPL into DevTools Javascript Console would be a pretty huge deal.